-Of course, social competence also belongs to these competences.
+Of course, social skills also belongs to these competences.
 We promote this not only in everyday school life, but also beyond that.
-For example, our pupils are involved for the All-Girls School Roschani in Afghanistan and we support them in this.
+For example, our pupils are involved for the All-Girls School Roschani in Afghanistan.

 Last but not least, a balanced, nutritious diet ensures the healthy physical and mental development of adolescents.
 This is why all our students receive three healthy meals a day: breakfast, lunch and snack.
 School meals are provided by our in-house caterer.
 Löwenzahn relies on the power of fresh, wholesome mixed food and the genuine quality of organic products.

 We start with the strengths of the pupils and thus promote a systematic development of knowledge and competences.
 Short instruction phases alternate with phases of self-organised learning.
 We give the students plenty of time to practice and be creative.
 They organise their own learning paths and provide individual proof of learning.
 The Learning Guides support this process and motivate students to see mistakes as opportunities to learn.
 We use Learning Counters and Station Work.

 We treat each other with respect, trust each other and are ready to share our knowledge, our experience and our competences with each other.
 Our learning forms are cooperative.
 The social community includes all those who live and work together at our Klax School: Students, educators, parents, kitchen staff and caretakers.
 They are all responsible for the community.
 That is why we speak of Learning Families.
 They are mixed in age.
 There are also manageable reference groups.
 In our value principle, binding rules for living together are described in an understandable way.